minkezhang/giga/README.md

 `giga` is a concurrent file I/O library which seeks to ameliorate large-file memory problems.

 Internally, a file is represented in memory with a linked-list bit-array keeping track of dirty blocks of data.
-On file save, all the dirty bits are then written to the file; intermediate states of dirty file portions are stored on disk in `/tmp/`.
+On file save, all the dirty blocks are then written to the file; intermediate states of dirty blocks are stored on disk in `/tmp/`.
+To keep the memory footprint small, `giga` only keeps recently-accessed blocks in RAM with a
+LRU allocation policy.

 Current Features
 ----